PA Mentor Studio

 Should I address a low GPA or a failed course in my personal statement?

-Only if the explanation adds context that the numbers alone cannot provide, and only if you can be brief, honest, and forward-looking.
+Only if the explanation adds context the numbers alone cannot provide.
+Keep it brief, honest, and forward-looking, then move on.

 Letters of Recommendation